 Output data is available as a parallel bus in LVDS-compatible or CMOS modes.
-In either case, the data is presented in double data rate (DDR) format with the A and B channel data available on alternating clock edges.
-When CLKOUT is low channel A data is output, while on the high phase channel B data is presented.
-Figures 1 and 2 show the timing relationships for LVDS and CMOS modes, respectively.
+Additionally, the data can be presented in either double data rate (DDR) or single data rate (SDR) formats.
+The even numbered output bits are active in DDR mode.
+When CLKOUT is low the MSB and all odd bits are output, while on the high phase the LSB and all even bits are presented.
+Figures 1 and 2 show the timing relationships for LVDS/CMOS and DDR/SDR modes.